jdillard/sphinx-sitemap/docs/configuration.rst

 For multilingual sitemaps, generate a sitemap per language/locale and then manually add their locations to a `sitemapindex`_ file.

-The primary language is set by the `language`_ config value.
-Alternative languages are either manually set by ``sitemap_locales`` option or auto-detected by the extension from the `locale_dirs`_ config value, so make sure one of those is set.
+The primary language is set by the :confval:`language` config value.
+Alternative languages are either manually set by ``sitemap_locales`` option or auto-detected by the extension from the :confval:`locale_dirs` config value, so make sure one of those is set.

 ``sitemap_locales`` configuration is to specify a list of locales to include in the sitemap.
 For instance, if a third-party extension adds unsupported langauges to